 EEB is one of the few departments on campus that truly supports international study.
 The Semester in the Field Program, began in Panama as a partnership with the Smithsonian Tropical Research Institute and expanded to include Kenya, where co-teachers in the program hold Ph.D.s from Princeton's EEB department.
 After participating in short field courses many EEB faculty felt that both teaching and learning are better done by total immersion removed from the distractions of campus life.
-This belief has been borne out as our majors studying in the field return with a much deeper understanding of the tropics and the impact of humans on biodiversity as well as with a more mature understanding ow what constitutes original research.
+This belief has been borne out as our majors studying in the field return with a much deeper understanding of the tropics and the impact of humans on biodiversity as well as with a more mature understanding of what constitutes original research.
 Their enthusiasm and knowledge enrich all our courses on campus.
-Because not every EEB student can leave Princeton for an entire semester, we offer in June a summer course in Bermuda on Marine Biology.
 This year, for the first time students, in EEB 417 will travel to Panama for an intensive one-week field experience during fall break.

 Semester in the Field: Panama